HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

   <figcaption>{{ figure_link(caption="Top used cryptography APIs.", sheets_gid="749853824", sql_file="web_cryptography_api.sql") }}</figcaption>
 </figure>

 The popularity of the functions remains almost the same as the previous year: we record only a slight increase of 1% (from 71.80% to 72.46).
-Again this year `Cypto.getRandomValues` is the most popular cryptography API that allows developers to generate strong pseudo-random numbers.
+Again, this year `Cypto.getRandomValues` is the most popular cryptography API that allows developers to generate strong pseudo-random numbers.
 We still believe that Google Analytics has a major effect on its popularity since the Google Analytics script utilizes this function.

 It should be noted that since we perform passive crawling, our results in this section will be limited by not being able to identify cases where any interaction is required before the functions are executed.

 ### Utilizing bot protection services